Bottle Refusal Explained: Why Babies Resist and How to Help

 1. Preference for Breastfeeding

-Babies often prefer the comfort and familiarity of nursing, making a bottle seem unnecessary.
+Babies often prefer the comfort and familiarity of nursing, which can make a bottle feel less familiar.

-Introducing a bottle too late (after 8–12 weeks) can make some babies less willing to accept it.
+Introducing a bottle too late can make some babies less willing to accept it.

 3. Flow of the Nipple